AccorHotels is taking steps in an environmentally-conscious direction, pledging to ban plastic straws in all its British and Irish hotels.

 A deadline is set for June 1, and then all the hotels must be rid of their plastic straws.
 The ban is across all bars, restaurants, cafes and hotels facilities.
-AccorHotels is sourcing a biodegradable paper straw alternative where necessary.
+AccorHotels is sourcing biodegradable paper straw alternative where necessary.

 The ban is coming ahead of the British Government’s consultation later in the year to decide if a total prohibition of cotton buds, plastic drink straws and other single-use plastics is necessary.